 Preparing our gardens for the winter is important.
 Most of the greenhouses at Creek Side have been ‘winterized’ for the season.
 A few of the houses have potted plants in them whether it is heated or not.
 Our perennials are tucked away in the ‘cold’ house.
 This greenhouse offers protection to the plants from the wind and very severe cold winter temperatures.
-Once these plants are used to the cold temperatures, they do not like the warm temperatures that will occur on sunny days so, we ventilate the houses during the day so that it does not get too warm.
+Once these plants are dormant and used to the cold temperatures, they do not like the warm temperatures that will occur on sunny days.
+We will ventilate the houses during the day so that it does not get too warm.
 The perennials being over-wintered at Creek Side were planted this past summer for sale next spring.

 At the Greenhouse

-House 1, located behind the glasshouse is warm and cozy for our growing our spikes and cordylines.
-As these are slow growers, they need time to mature and ready to be a ‘thriller’ for our container gardens in the spring.
+House 1, located behind the glasshouse is warm and cozy for growing our spikes and cordylines.
+As these are slow growers, they need time to mature to be ready as a ‘thriller’ for our container gardens in the spring.
 The other heated house is our glasshouse conservatory attached to the store.
 We carry houseplants year-round for all you indoor gardeners.
-Around Thanksgiving we get in our Poinsettias and holiday flowering plants.
-The glasshouse comes alive with color and flowers, just what someone needs on a cold winter day.
+Thanksgiving week we will receive our Poinsettias, Christmas Cactus and other holiday flowering plants.
+The glasshouse comes alive with flowers and color, just what someone may need on a cold winter day.
 To make room for all the holiday plants, we then transfer our houseplant to House 1 which is close by for houseplant shoppers.

 At your Home